USPS Label Printer

 USPS is a big company that caters to the delivery needs of millions of Americans in the country.
 However, they do not sell label printers for businesses.

 Thermal printers can be expensive for small businesses, but you can get them for free.
-However, companies like USPS, and UPS can rent printers.
+However, companies like USPS and UPS can rent out printers.

-It is much cheaper and more convenient to print USPS labels at home.
+It is much more affordable and convenient to print USPS labels at home.
 It is also quicker, more efficient, and can benefit you and your company as the workflow from packaging to shipping is smooth.

 You can use any kind of printer that fits the specifications set by USPS.
 These companies prefer laser or inkjet printers that can create images with 600 DPI resolution.